cisco/mindmeld/docs/source/userguide/getting_started.rst

 Run ``virtualenv --version`` to verify that Virtualenv is installed.

-This is not a requirement, strictly speaking, but if your system cannot run pyenv you will need to find alternatives to some instructions in this document.
+Again, this is not a requirement, but if your system cannot run pyenv you will need to find alternatives to some instructions in this document.

 Python
 ^^^^^^